gcarreno/go-cobra-viper-extended-example/README.md

 ## What it does

-- A `Config` struct with some hierarchy.
+- A `config.Config` struct with some hierarchy.
-- An `init` command that takes the defaults from the `Config` struct and writes them into a `config.[toml, js, yaml, yml]` file.
+- An `init` command that takes the defaults from the `config.Config` struct and writes them into a `config.[toml, js, yaml, yml]` file.
 - A `serve` command that exemplifies reading the configuration with the following order of importance:
   1. The command line flags.
   2. The environment variables.